lynx picture

 May 21, 2001

 The Unfortunate Club: or, Who Needs A Mets-Only List?
-Masked Patient
+The Masked Author

 There are always reasons to be afraid and hopeful, but these are the same reasons for finding ways to hear the truth without the pretty packaging.
 Women with metastatic cancer -- mets -- are sometimes not welcome, in some support groups, because they represent all the difficulties and failures in the treatment of this horrible disease.
 The newly-diagnosed simply don't want to think that it could happen to them... but should denial be pampered?
 Debate continues.